 For smaller moves, LCL is a more economical choice.
 With this method, you share container space with other people’s shipments.
 Your moving costs are based only on the volume your items take up.
 While LCL saves money, it can take a bit longer because the container needs to be consolidated at the origin and then separated at the destination.
 A professional mover can help you estimate your volume to see which option makes more sense.

-Door-to-Door vs. Port-to-Port
+Door-to-Door or Port-to-Port Service?

 The final piece of the puzzle is your service level.
 The most comprehensive and popular option is door-to-door service.
 This means the moving company handles everything from packing your items at your old home, shipping them, clearing customs, and delivering them to your new home in Europe.
 It’s a seamless, all-inclusive service designed to make your international relocation as stress-free as possible.